MoOx/postcss-cssnext/README.md

 > Use tomorrow's CSS syntax, today.

 _This is not a CSS preprocessor, but can replace one._
-This is a CSS transpiler for CSS specs that are not already implemented in popular browsers.
+This is a CSS transpiler (CSS4+ to CSS3) that allow you to use tomorrow's CSS syntax today.
+It transforms CSS specs  that are not already implemented in popular browsers into more compatible CSS.
 Take a look to [available features](available).

 **cssnext** is similar to [Myth](http://myth.io/) or [SUIT CSS preprocessor](https://github.com/suitcss/preprocessor) but push the concept to the next level by supporting more features.